cydeb33/JobBlockly/docs/BaseBlockly.rst

 Here, we are in the case where we want the student to create a function, which means we have to provide him with it's signature in the workspace.
 Our Sum function needs to take in two parameters, the two numbers to sum (let's call them a and b), and return the resulting sum.

 First, click the "Workspace" tab and open the "Function" category.
-Out of the three blocks, we need the functions that returns, which is the second block on the image here.
+Out of the three blocks, we need the functions that returns a value, which is the second block on the image here.

 .. image:: VisualBase/function.png
    :align: center

 Now, configure the function.
 The wheel icons allow us to add parameters.
 Simply name your parameter (*x* by default), then connect the block into the right space, like so :